Arize-ai/phoenix/docs/environments.md

 session = px.launch_app()
 ```

 This will start a local Phoenix server.
-You can initialize the phoenix server with various types of datasets (traces, inferences).
+You can initialize the phoenix server with various kinds of data (traces, inferences).
 Check out the [API for details](how-to/manage-the-app.md)

 {% hint style="info" %}
 When running phoenix in the notebook, by default it does not persist your data.&#x20;